Applied Crisis Management in Procurement

 5. Demand management in times of crisis.

-A firm should look further than limiting the optional expenditures, usually related to routine office operations.
-They need to segregate the value demand from the wasteful one and eliminate the latest tirelessly.
+A firm should look further than limiting optional expenditures, usually related to routine office operations.
+They need to segregate the value demand from the wasteful one and tirelessly eliminate the latest

 Usually, this requires the complete decomposition of business processes across the company instead of just cutting some utilitarian demands.